Hughes-Genome-Group/deepC/README.md

   * `pip install pysam`

 * Clone the **deepC** github repository
-* Check which version of tensorflow you have installed and choose the apropriate compatibility version of deepC
+* Check which version of tensorflow you have installed and choose the appropriate compatibility version of deepC

 | tensorflow version |  CUDA version | deepC version  |
 | ------------------ |:-------------:| --------------:|